MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md

 Payment entries are posted to general ledger, bank, and customer accounts.
 Each payment is applied to the related posted sales document.

-If a payment in the bank is not represented by line in the **Payment Registration** page, it may be because the related document has not yet been posted.
+If a payment in the bank is not represented by line on the **Payment Registration** page, it may be because the related document has not yet been posted.
 In that case, you can use a search function to quickly find the document and post it to process the payment.
 For more information, see the "To find a specific sales document that is not fully invoiced" section.

 If a payment in the bank is not represented by any document in [!INCLUDE[d365fin](includes/d365fin_md.md)], then you can open a prefilled general journal from the **Payment Registration** page to post the payment directly to the balancing account without applying the payment to a document.
 Alternatively, you may want to record the payment in the journal until the origin of the payment has been resolved.
 For more information, see the "To record or post a payment without a related document" section.

 ## To process customer payments with discounts manually
 If you have agreed on a payment discount with your customer, then the payment amounts can be lower than the invoice amounts if payment occurs before the agreed discount date.

-The following procedures explains four different ways to post discounted payments in the **Payment Registration** page.
+The following procedures explains four different ways to post discounted payments on the **Payment Registration** page.

 * The payment amount is equal to the remaining discounted amount, and the payment date is before the discount date.
 You post the payment as is.
 * The payment amount is equal to the remaining discounted amount, but the payment date is after the discount date.
 You post the payment as partial.
 The document remains open to collect/pay the remaining amount.
 Alternatively, you set the discount date later to allow the payment in full.